Kakutani fixed-point theorem: S is a n-simplex

 Once these changes have been made to the first step, the second and third steps of finding a limiting point and proving that it is a fixed point are almost unchanged from the one-dimensional case.

 Arbitrary S

 Kakutani's theorem for n-simplices can be used to prove the theorem for an arbitrary compact, convex S. Once again we employ the same technique of creating increasingly finer subdivisions.
 But instead of triangles with straight edges as in the case of n-simplices, we now use triangles with curved edges.
 In formal terms, we find a simplex which covers S and then move the problem from S to the simplex by using a deformation retract.
 Then we can apply the already established result for n-simplices.

+Computation

+Papadimitriou, Vlatakis-Gkaragkounis and Zampetakis prove that computing a Kakutani fixed-point theorem is PPAD-complete.